When will your assessment be?

 This will vary, depending if you have been referred for a diagnostic assessment, or if you have been referred for treatment for a neurodevelopmental condition or issue associated to one.

-There is currently a significant wait for an appointment within the NDC Service due to very high demands (up to 24 months wait time).
+There is currently a significant wait for an appointment within the NDC Service due to very high demands (approximately 30 months).

 If you or your young person require support whilst waiting for an appointment with us, this may be offered through other CAMHS teams or outside agencies.
 You do not need to wait for our assessment for support to be put in place – please refer to our advice section for further information.

 First appointments are sometimes called assessments.
 The face to face assessment involves meeting with the child or young person and the family to discuss their views.
 There are usually two clinicians involved.
 Parents will complete a detailed developmental history with one of our clinicians, whilst a different clinician observes and completes activities with the child or young person.
 This appointment usually lasts approximately 2 hours and no further appointments may be necessary.

 In order to offer alternative formats to deliver our assessments, we have partnered with Healios.
 At present these assessments have shorter waiting times.

 Healios carry out assessments online using a secure video link.
 All you need is a smart device (not a phone) or computer and access to the internet.
 These assessments are completed by qualified and experienced clinicians.
 The NDC work closely with Healios to ensure their assessment process is very similar to ours and all post diagnosis support is available.